XCOM 2 Class Analysis: Reaper

 Reapers gain +25 to their Hack rating, and security towers can't detect Reapers.

-And no, it doesn't give them the ability hack security towers.
+And no, it doesn't give them the ability to hack security towers.

 The ability to ignore security towers is situational, but useful when it applies.
 By default, security towers are the most limiting things on a map to a Reaper's movement, as Shadow has no effect on their detection radius.
 ADVENT city center maps in particular are prone to placing security towers to block off bridges and other key travel points, so on VIP-related missions it's pretty reliably useful.
 As those are the maps that put you on the harshest time pressure, broadly speaking, ensuring your Reaper can scout even through security towers to let you advance the rest of the squad at maximum speed without activating pods at problematic moments is extremely useful.